1991 Women's World Snooker Championship: Tournament summary

-The event attracted seventy-one players, from nine different countries.
+The event attracted seventy-one players, from nine countries.
 There were eight regional qualifying events, with the winner of each event progressing to the quarter-finals of the tournament.
 The competition was promoted by Barry Hearn's Matchroom organisation and sponsored by Trusthouse Forte with total prize fund of £40,000.
 The winner, Allison Fisher received £12,000 as the champion, and Karen Corr received £6,000 as runner-up.
 The losing semi-finalists received £3,000 each, and the losing quarter-finalists £1,250 each.
 All of the matches were played in venues managed by the tournament's sponsor, Trusthouse Forte.

 Fisher made a break of 103 in her match against Fran Hoad, the first break in the history of the women's world snooker championship.

 The quarter-finals onwards were played at the Hyde Park Hotel in London, and received television coverage on the European satellite channel Screensport.

 Mandy Fisher gave birth to a son 96 hours before her quarter-final match with Allison Fisher, and was breastfeeding him ten minutes before the match started.
 Mandy Fisher scored only 48 points whilst losing the match 0–5.